 The main difficulty is that most of the product analytics solutions available on the market operate in the cloud environment.
 And as you probably know, using software in the cloud means you’re storing your data on third-party servers located… somewhere on planet Earth.
 Also, it involves sharing data with your product analytics provider.

 That’s why in some cases it’s worth considering other options like:

 Both solutions will ensure that the data is never shared with a third party.
 However, by going for on-premises analytics, you can also encrypt data or use your preferred SSO authentication method to tightly restrict access to it.

 That way you’ll make sure that acquiring valuable insights into your users’ behavior won’t come at the expense of the security of information they share with you.

 Although most product analytics solutions can’t meet those expectations, there are a few of them that will.
-One is Piwik PRO Analytics Suite, which can be stored on your own infrastructure, in a dedicated private cloud, or with Piwik PRO Cloud services (offering secure servers located in the US, Netherland, Singapore, Sweden and Germany).
+One is Piwik PRO Analytics Suite, which can be stored on your own infrastructure, in a dedicated private cloud, or with Piwik PRO Cloud services (offering secure servers located in the US, Netherland, Hong Kong, Sweden and Germany).

 If you want to read more about the features of Piwik PRO, be sure to see our page dedicated to product analytics.

 We hope that this article has given you a decent overview on the most important characteristics of product analytics and the most common threats involved in dealing with your users’ sensitive data.
 We even hope it’s enough for you to start collecting and analyzing data yourself.
 That said, we know there’s a lot left to say, both about digital products and analytics in general.

 Free comparison of 6 leading product analytics platforms

 Compare over 30 differences between Piwik PRO Enterprise, Mixpanel Enterprise, Amplitude, Heap Premier, Countly Enterprise and Pendo Enterprise.